 You can keep your tax bill down by claiming the cost of things like your bike, lunch and insurance premiums on your tax return.

-But exactly what and how much can be deducted from your taxable income is often a source of confusion, so here is a list of useful tips for the 2017 tax year for employed persons.
+But exactly what and how much can be deducted from your taxable income is often a source of confusion, so here is a list of useful tips for employed persons for the last tax year.

 Important: Note that the information in this article is general in nature.
 Different regulations may apply in your canton.
 If there is anything you are unsure of, your local tax office will be able to help.
-You can also find more information on the most common deductions here.
+Here you can find more information on the most common deductions.

 You can deduct the cost of your commute to work – but since the 2016 tax year this is limited to a maximum of 3,000 francs.
 As a rule, you can claim for the cost of public transport passes, bicycles or small motorised bikes – but the cost of driving to work in a private vehicle is only deductible under certain conditions: if the home and workplace are too far from the nearest public transport stop (approx. one kilometre), or if a significant time saving is achieved by travelling by car (approx. 1 hour).
 People who are too incapacitated to take public transport can also deduct the cost of travelling by car.